CrowdStrike/foundry-fn-go/README.md

    1. The `Response` contains fields `Body` (the payload of the response), `Code` (an HTTP status code), `Errors` (a slice of `APIError`s), and `Headers` (a map of any special HTTP headers which should be present on the response).
-      4`main()`: Initialization and bootstrap logic all contained with fdk.Run and handler constructor.
+4. `main()`: Initialization and bootstrap logic all contained with fdk.Run and handler constructor.

 more examples can be found at:
 * [fn with config](examples/fn_config)